PYDuquesnoy/IrisHA/README.md

 To run this demo, install an valid IRIS license "iris.key" in the license subdirectory.
 The license needs to be for "container" platform, and have multi-server enabled (for mirroring).

-Note:  the docker-compose deifines an external network "sam-100115-unix-default", as following:
+Note:  the docker-compose defines an external network "sam-100115-unix-default", as following:

 ```
 networks: